MetalSnake1/A-Guide-to-Syscall-Evasion-Decisions-Profiling-EDR-Detection-Layers/README.md

 So, in this post I will walk you through a controlled experiment against OpenEDR v2.5.1, which will prove my point.
 I will be utilizing a custom hook scanner and syscall test harness.
 The goal here is to show you whether indirect syscalls are even worth using in the first place.
 I'd just like to make a quick note: even though in this experiment I used OpenEDR v2.5.1 this methodology should be applicable to any EDR solution.

 **Also, check the releases tab for the two programs.
+(The source code is included.)

 ---